5 Ways To Filter Active Opportunities To Focus On The 5 Opportunities Winning This Month

 Concrete Example: Client X is asking for the 5th revision of the proposal.
 Your gut says they are time-wasters.
 Remove the tag.

-Action Step: Look at your pipeline.
+Action Step: Look at your engagement board.
 Ask:

 “If I had to bet my own money, which of these will sign?”
 Tag them.
 Focus only on them.